Just say no to boring vodka soda cocktails with this easy, 4-ingredient Elderflower Vodka Soda recipe!

 What is Elderflower Liqueur?

 Curious to learn more about elderflower liqueur?
-We’ve got a whole post dedicated to elderflower liqueur and how you can use it.
+We’ve got a whole post dedicated to elderflower liqueur that includes other cocktail recipes you can use it in.
 Check it out!

 Opinions abound on this topic.
 There are two schools of thought: one is highball glass and the other is lowball (or double old fashioned) glass.
 I’m firmly in camp lowball for a couple of reasons: